How to Rebound From a Bad Sales Month

 Meet With Your Team

 Consult your entire team as soon as possible following your low sales results.
-“Have a team meeting immediately afterward to brainstorm ideas.
+“Have team meetings immediately afterward to brainstorm ideas.
 Keep the meeting as upbeat as possible,” said Jean Gregoire Founder & CEO of Lovebox.
 “It’s best to not dwell on why your month was poor, but instead, focus on ways to improve the following month.
 By working as team, you’ll have a better chance of coming up with fresh ideas that will propel you forward.”
 This will promote a solution-based attitude at your company rather than getting stuck in a slump after getting bad news.
 “You need to keep your team positive to make sure you keep your productivity up,” said CEO of Package Free Shop Lauren Singer.
 “Positive reinforcement is especially important during these moments when tensions may be high and emotions fragile.
 Focus on what went well rather than what didn’t.
 This will help you combat future issues.”
 Seeing the positive can be difficult, but it’s always going to lead your team to better results than focusing on the negatives.
 “It can be difficult to see the positives in a month that fell short, but being able to see what was working will help you and your team both recover and make a plan for the next month.
 Don’t just focus on why your sales were lower, focus on what made the sales happen that you did make,” said Kashish Gupta, Founder and CEO of Hightouch.

 This also gives your team a chance to provide feedback and be honest about how they think things could improve.
 “Ask for feedback from your team, and encourage honesty,” said Ryan Rottman Co-Founder & CEO OSDB.
 “Your employees and sales team will likely have proactive and topical ideas about how to improve customer relationships and increase your rate of conversion.
 Don’t dwell and try to solve issues on your own, involve your team to help you come to the best solution.”
 This will show how valuable you find your employee’s opinions and create trust between management and the sales team that they can solve issues together.